vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-19-spark-databricks-aws.md

 ---
-title: Spark Workflow with Databricks
+title: Spark on databricks with AWS
 blog_type: ml_notes
-excerpt: Notes on playing with databricks spark workflow.
+excerpt: Setting up spark on databricks with an AWS backend.
 layout: post
 ---